Co-author: TJ Ryan

 Exclusions that usually apply to jet ski insurance

-Jet ski insurance can only cover you to ride within the allowable geographic areas in your state or territory.
-Each state and territory has heritage areas or other protected areas in which you cannot ride your jet ski.
-See your local marine department’s website for more information:
+Jet ski insurance can only cover you to ride within the allowable geographic areas show on your certificate of insurance.
+Each state and territory has heritage areas or other protected areas in which you cannot ride your jet ski, or where restrictions apply to how you can operate it.
+Contact your insurer or see your local marine department’s website for more information:

-Policies that cover theft of your jet ski will usually require that you store your jet ski securely (e.g. in a locked garage, shed, or boat shed, rather than moored at a marina) in order for you to remain covered.
+Some policies that cover theft of your jet ski may require that you store your jet ski securely (e.g. in a locked garage, shed, or boat shed, rather than moored at a marina).

 Is jet ski insurance mandatory or optional?

-Most states and territories in Australia require you to have liability insurance (Third Party Property Only policies) to cover your legal responsibility if your jet ski causes injury to another person or damages their property.
-Most states also require you to have a valid driver’s licence and be over the minimum age to drive a PWC.
-You must have a licenced person on board the jet ski and able to take control of the vehicle at all times.
+At the time of writing, jet ski insurance is optional throughout most of Australia, if you only want to use your jet ski for personal leisure.
+However, you may wish to consider at least a liability insurance policy to cover your legal responsibility if your jet ski causes injury to another person or damages their property.
+Most states also require you to have a valid marine driver licence or boat licence and be over the minimum age to drive a PWC.

-However, you should note that jet skis must be registered as a PWC (personal watercraft) with your local department of transport.
-Depending on state and territory, you may need specialised licences to drive a jet ski – a personal watercraft licence, and a recreational or commercial marine driver licence.
+It is also important to note that jet skis must be registered as a PWC with your local department of transport.
+Depending on state and territory, you may also need a specialised licence to drive a jet ski (a personal watercraft licence) or a PWC endorsement to your current marine driver licence.

-When towing a water-skiier behind your jet ski, the jet ski driver must be licenced, and there must be an observer aged over 12 on board the jet ski to watch out for the skier’s safety at all times.
+When towing a water-skier behind your jet ski, the jet ski driver must be licensed, and many states and territories also require that there be an appropriate observer on board the jet ski to watch out for the skier’s safety at all times.

-If you buy your jet ski using a personal loan or other financing, your lender will probably require you to buy Comprehensive jet ski insurance.
+If you buy your jet ski using a personal loan or other financing, your lender may require you to buy comprehensive jet ski insurance.

 What does jet ski insurance cost?

-- How you use your jet ski (private, commercial, racing, or business)
+- How you use your jet ski (private, commercial, racing or a combination of these)

 - Where you store it (in a shed, covered boathouse, or moored)